garrandall/popular-music-data/tracks/scream-usher.md

 I see you over there, so hypnotic
 Thinking 'bout what I'd do to that body
-I'd get you like ooh baby, baby, ooh baby, baby
+I'd get you like oh baby, baby, oh baby, baby
-Ooh baby, baby, ooh baby, baby
+Oh baby, baby, oh baby, baby
 Got no drink in my hand, but I'm wasted
 Getting drunk off the thought of you naked
-I get you like ooh baby, baby, ooh baby, baby
+I get you like oh baby, baby, oh baby, baby
-Ooh baby, baby, ooh baby, baby
+Oh baby, baby, oh baby, baby

 And I try to fight it, to fight it